dosbox-staging/dosbox-staging/BUILD.md

    to reset FluidSynth: `meson subprojects update --reset fluidsynth`.

-5. If Meson hangs due to low memory availability, make sure to pass `-j1` to the `meson compile` command, to limit parallel jobs.
-This is usefully when compiling on Raspberry Pi like system with only 1GB of memory.
+5. If Meson hangs due to low memory availability, make sure to pass `-j1` to the `meson compile` command to limit parallel jobs.
+This is useful when compiling on Raspberry Pi like system with only 1GB of memory.

 6. If that doesn't help, try resetting your build area with: